rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 ![]({% asset_path 2018-08-23-new-sql-server-2017-features/Picture3.png %})

--  **Batch mode memory grant feedback**: - This feedback technique re-calculates required memory for the execution plan and grants it from cache.
+-  **Batch mode memory grant feedback**: This feedback technique recalculates required memory for the execution plan and grants it from cache.
--  **Batch mode adaptive join**: - To execute the plan faster, this technique can use a hash join or a nested loop join.
+-  **Batch mode adaptive joins**: To execute the plan faster, this technique can use a hash join or a nested loop join.
 After scanning the first input of the execution plan, it decides which join to use to produce output at the fastest speed.
--  **Interleaved execution**: - Interleaved execution pauses optimization of an execution plan when it encounters multi-statement table-valued functions.
+-  **Interleaved execution**: Interleaved execution pauses optimization of an execution plan when it encounters multi-statement table-valued functions.
 Then, it calculates perfect cardinality and resumes optimization.

 ### Automatic database tuning

-This feature notifies you whenever a potential performance issue is detected, and enables you to apply corrective actions or enables the database engine automatically fix performance issues caused by the SQL plan choice regressions.
+This feature notifies you whenever a potential performance issue is detected and enables you to apply corrective actions, or it enables the database engine to automatically fix performance issues caused by the SQL plan choice regressions.
-Thus the database can dynamically adapt to your workload by finding what indexes and plans might improve performance of your workloads and what indexes affect your workloads.
-Based on these findings, the automatic tuning process applies tuning actions that improve the performance of your workload.
-In addition, the database continuously monitors performance after any change made by automatic tuning to ensure that it improves the performance of your workload.
-Any action that didn’t improve performance is automatically reverted.
+Thus, the database can dynamically adapt to your workload by finding what indexes and plans might improve performance of your workloads and what indexes affect your workloads.
+Based on these findings, the automatic tuning process applies actions that improve the workload performance.
+In addition, the database continuously monitors performance after any change made by automatic tuning to ensure that it improves the workload performance.
+Any action that doesn’t improve performance is automatically reverted.

 #### SQL plan choice regression